djberg96/berger_spec/README.md

 I will leave this repo up for historical purposes, but in an archived state.
 You are free to copy any bits that find useful.

+[Note that I may sometimes temporarily unarchive it to putter about.]

 ## Prerequisites
 * rake 0.9.2 or later.
 * test-unit 2.4 or later.